I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 These transgressions sparked divine wars between pantheons, leaving scars on reality (such as natural cataclysms or the birth of several mythological creatures).

-IV-THE AVATARS OF THE GODS :THE MANIFESTATIONS OF THE DIVINE
+IV-THE AVATARS OF THE GODS :THE MANIFESTATIONS OF THE GODS

 In the universe of my story, the gods, while immensely powerful, cannot interact directly with creation without risking unbalancing the cosmic order they themselves have established.
 To do this, they use avatars, physical or spiritual manifestations that act as extensions of their divine essence.